-One-Time Funds
+One Time Funds

-- \$148 million for deferred maintenance and instructional equipment/library materials no matching funds will be required. - \$50 million toward Economic and Workforce Development programs to increase student success in career technical education programs.
-The funds will help develop, enhance, and expand Career Technical Education programs that build upon existing regional capacity to better meet regional market demands.
+- \$148 million for deferred maintenance and a corresponding elimination of additional funds for instructional equipment no matching funds will be required for the deferred maintenance funds.. - \$50 million toward Economic and Workforce Development programs to increase student success in career technical programs.
+The funds will help develop, enhance, and expand Career Technical Education programs that build upon existing regional capacity to better meet regional market demands. - \$1.4 million toward telecommunications and technology initiatives to upgrade bandwidth and replace technology equipment at local campuses.